Learn about the regulatory requirements and best practices for agricultural composting in B.C.

 Non-agricultural waste materials are not allowed to be added.
 Storage is not composting.
 Composting must be an actively managed process.

-The AEM Code applies to agricultural operations that compost:
+The AEM Code applies to agricultural operations that carry out an agricultural composting process under two scenarios:

-• Material cannot be brought onto a farm, composted and then shipped off the operation
+Agricultural by-products brought onto a farm cannot be composted and then shipped off-site.

 Any other type of composting activity would be subject to the Organic matter recycling regulation.